 “So Rumelia was never on the planet.”
 Raz said.
 Jovick shook his head.

-“It was not.
-We’ve always been up there, far past the real sky.”
-Jovick said, pointing up.
 “The Rumelia we know always been up there, far past the real sky, adrift around the ruins of our ancestors’ old home.
 But once, it was a part of the Earth.
 For an unknown reason, our ancestors uprooted the entire country out of the planet and flew it up there.”
 Jovick said, pointing up at Rumelia as it grew smaller and smaller.
 “Everything in Rumelia is fabricated.
 Controlled.
 The rivers, the weather, the wind.
 The sky is nothing more than a glass dome.
 Even the Endless Wall.
 Instead of keeping our enemies out, it’s meant to keep all of us in.
 All this was created just to keep us alive up there.
 But why?
 How long have we been there?
 Centuries?
 Millenia, maybe?
 To think of a civilization capable of a feat such as this.”
 He crossed his arms and looked out the window at the ever-approaching ground.
 “It frightens me.
 Why were they so desperate to leave?”
 The room shuddered again as gusts of wind slammed against the sides of the room, as though increasingly desperate to break through the thick glass.

 Jovick pressed a button on the wall, and the room stopped its descent.
 He pressed another button, and the doors slid open.
 The wind jammed itself inside the room, nearly knocking everyone off their feet.